The Meaning of Life is…

 While working as a bereavement counselor, I stumbled upon the source of everyone’s issues, and, ironically, the meaning of life.
 It all came down to a question.
 Whether poor, rich, black, brown or white, educated, uneducated, whether older or younger, even mental health issues… we all ask the same question.

 You see, as we mature, each of us builds a tower.
-Each block, built one upon another, are our achievements, goals, dreams, inner and outer life, beliefs, delusions, mistakes, and lessons learned.
-But, when the absolute nature of death comes along, it sweeps our whole tower away, leaving us to face the bare naked foundation of why we did everything we did… and, therein, is found our question:
+With each block, built one upon another, we lay our achievements, goals, dreams, inner and outer life, beliefs, delusions, mistakes, and lessons learned.
+But, when the absolute nature of death comes along, it sweeps our whole tower away, leaving us to face with the bare naked foundation of why we did everything we did… and, therein, is found our question:

 “Am I wanted?”